icesat2py/icepyx/doc/source/contributing/how_to_contribute.rst

 How to Contribute
 =================

-On this page we briefly provide basic instructions for contributing code to icepyx.
+On this page we briefly provide basic instructions for contributing to icepyx.
 For contribution examples, please see contribution guidelines.
 In all cases, please follow the guidelines below.